 Mountain yellow-legged frog and tadpole populations of that magnitude are now rare.
 Historically, mountain yellow-legged frogs were ubiquitous in thousands of lakes, meadows, and streams at all elevations throughout the entire Sierra Nevada range, with disjunct populations in adjacent ranges (Grinnell and Storer 1924, Vredenburg et al. 2007).
-Currently, large mountain yellow-legged frog populations are limited to a handful of extremely high elevation lakes in Yosemite and Sequoia/Kings Canyon National Parks and the adjacent John Muir Wilderness in the southern Sierra.
+Currently, large mountain yellow-legged frog populations are limited to a handful of extremely high elevation lakes in Yosemite and Sequoia/Kings Canyon National Parks and the adjacent John Muir Wilderness in the southern Sierra Nevada.
 In most lakes in the Sierra Nevada, mountain yellow-legged frogs and their tadpoles have gone locally extinct (Briggs et al. 2010, Vredenburg et al. 2010).
 Populations initially declined due to predation by stocked non-native trout, which generally led to local frog and tadpole extirpation (Knapp and Matthews 2000).
 Even after trout stocking was curtailed, frog populations continued to decline due to the emergence and spread of the amphibian chytrid fungus, Batrachochytrium dendrobatidis, which is generally lethal to post-metamorphic mountain yellow-legged frogs (Briggs et al. 2005, Rachowicz et al. 2006, Voyles et al. 2009).
 Both species are currently listed as endangered (Federal Register 2014).
+USFWS 2014

-To explore how declines and local extinctions of mountain yellow-legged frogs might affect Sierra Nevada lake communities, we examined the impacts of tadpoles and potential competitors on their shared resources.
+To explore how declines and local extinctions of mountain yellow-legged frogs might affect Sierra Nevada lake communities, we examined the impacts of tadpoles and a potential competitor on their shared resources.
 Mountain yellow-legged frog tadpoles may reduce algal resources and compete, through exploitative or interference interactions, with co-occurring insect grazers.
-For example, co-occurring mayfly nymphs are potential competitors, abundant and ubiquitous in most fishless Sierra Nevada lakes (Bradford et al. 1998, Epanchin et al. 2010), that can also suppress algal abundance (Hill and Knight 1987, Morin et al. 1988, Dudley 1992, Bradford et al. 1998, Hertonsson et al. 2007, Epanchin et al. 2010).
-We predicted that in the presence of tadpoles – as would occur in a pristine, fish-free and disease-free lake community – algal abundance would be lowest; conversely, reducing tadpole abundance or excluding tadpoles – as in a disease driven decline or local extinction scenario – would increase algal abundance.
+For example, co-occurring mayfly nymphs are potential competitors, are abundant and ubiquitous in most fishless Sierra Nevada lakes (Bradford et al. 1998, Epanchin et al. 2010), and can suppress algal abundance (Hill and Knight 1987, Morin et al. 1988, Dudley 1992, Bradford et al. 1998, Hertonsson et al. 2007, Epanchin et al. 2010).
+We predicted that in the presence of tadpoles – as would occur in a pristine, fish-free and disease-free lake community – algal abundance would be lowest.
+Conversely, we predicted that reducing tadpole abundance or excluding tadpoles – as in a disease-driven decline or local extinction – would increase algal abundance.
 We also predicted that mayflies would reduce algal abundance, and that when both consumers were present, interactive effects would enhance or reduce the impact of one or both grazers.
-Having no prior information about the ability of these two consumers to interfere or facilitate one another our hypothesis was not directional.
+Having no prior information about the ability of these two consumers to interfere with or facilitate one another, our hypothesis was not directional.
 To test these predictions, we performed two experiments which manipulated the presence or abundance of tadpoles and mayflies, to examine their effects on algal abundance.

 Methods